AdobeDocs/marketo-learn.en/help/sales-insight-actions/overview.md

 Use [!UICONTROL Sales Insight Actions] to accelerate prospecting efforts with marketing-powered intelligence and engagement tools together in a single workflow.

+>[!NOTE]
+>
+>Marketo Sales Insight Actions is a web-based application that integrates exclusively with the Salesforce CRM via the [Marketo Sales Insight package](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md){target="_blank"}.
+It is sometimes referred to as "Marketo Sales," or simply "Actions."

 ## Featured Tutorials {#featured-tutorials}

 <table style="table-layout:fixed">